Comparison with experimental data of different theoretical approaches to high-energy electron bremsstrahlung including quantum coherence effects: Considerations on multiphoton effects

-where $N$ is the total number of events in the $dN/dK$ spectrum (not to be confused with the total number of impinging electrons $N_{0}$ used in Section~\ref{sec:exp}) and $t$ is the target thickness.
+where $N$ is the total number of events in the $dN/dK$ spectrum (not to be confused with the total number of impinging electrons $N_{0}$ used in Sec.~\ref{sec:exp}) and $t$ is the target thickness.
 The same quantity can be obtained from the Monte Carlo simulations as~\cite{Mangiarotti:2012}

-where multi-photon ``mph'' and first photon only ``fph'' spectra refer to the same set of events and $\lambda$ is the mean free path for the bremsstrahlung interaction.
-All other processes are disabled for the simulations considered in the present Subsection.
+where multiphoton ``mph'' and first photon only ``fph'' spectra refer to the same set of events and $\lambda$ is the mean free-path for the bremsstrahlung interaction.
+All other processes are disabled for the simulations considered in the present subsection.

 Baier and Katkov~\cite{Baier:1999a,Baier:2005} started from the Landau solution of the kinetic equation valid under the assumption that the particle energy loss is much smaller than the particle energy.
 Then they were able to find an expression for $f$ valid in the case of the BH cross section even when an arbitrary number of hard photon is emitted, namely